 After insertion, clean the case and let it air dry.
 Only use new solution!

 We will provide the best cleaning solution and eye drops for your needs.
 We know there are many options.

 Considering wearing contact lenses for the first time?
-Contact Eye Physicians P.C. in Columbus, NE for an appointment today!
+Contact Eye Physicians P.C. in Columbus, and Norfolk NE for an appointment today!